Radha Mohan Das Agarwal: Political career

 Agrawal's political journey started during college when he joined the Rashtriya Swayamsevak Sangh and later joined student politics.
 He was elected president of the Junior Doctors Association in 1974 and later general secretary of the BHU Teachers Association (BHUTA).
 He was then chosen as General Secretary of the Federation of Central University Teacher's Unions by profession.
 In 1986, after resigning as Asst.
 Professor of BHU started a clinic in Gorakhpur, inaugurated by the National President of the then Janata Party, Chandra Shekhar, who became Prime Minister of India.
 He led Kashmir Bachao Manch, Swadeshi Jagran Manch, and Pragya Prawah as Vibhaag Sangyojak.
 He served as a deputy secretary of Vishwa Samvad Kendra at Gorakhprant of RSS.

 His political activities started in 1998 at the invitation of Yogi Adityanath, the then Mahant of Gorakhnath Math.
 He became his election convenor of the Gorakhpur Urban (Assembly constituency) when Yogi was contesting as a BJP MP candidate from Gorakhpur for the first time.
 He was elected as an MLA from Gorakhpur Urban (Vidhan Sabha constituency) in the 14th Legislative Assembly of Uttar Pradesh (2002) from a ticket of Hindu Mahasabha.
 He defeated Samajwadi Party candidate Pramod Kumar Tekriwal by a margin of 18,448 (18.67%) votes.

 Before the 2007 elections, he joined the Bharatiya Janata Party.
 In the 15th Legislative Assembly of Uttar Pradesh (2007) elections, he again contested from Gorakhpur Urban (Assembly constituency) and was elected MLA by defeating Bhanu Prakash Mishra (Samajwadi Party) by a margin of 22,392 (24.66%) votes.

 In his 3rd Vidhan Sabha election (2012), he won by a margin of 48,000, and in the fourth election in 2017, he again increased his margin to 62,000.

 In 2022, the BJP high command decided to nominate Yogi Adityanath as an MLA candidate for Gorakhpur.
 The BJP national president, J. P. Nadda, requested he vacate the seat, which he gladly accepted.

 The BJP high command nominated him as a BJP candidate for the Rajya Sabha election on 31 May 2022, which he won unopposed.

 Recently, on 4 April 2023, Dr. Agrawal was acquitted of a criminal case under Articles 147, 323, 352, and 447 of the Indian Penal Code.
 He was also acquitted under Articles 3 and 4 of the Prevention of Damage to Public Property Act, which Dr. Agrawal said was a result of political jealousy and rivalry.
 Two other cases were also filed against him but were later dropped.

-On 30 January 2023, Dr. Agrawal was appointed National General Secretary of the BJP.
+From 30 January 2023 till 17th August 2026 Dr. Agrawal worked as National General Secretary of the BJP.

 Dr. Agrawal has been given the responsibility of Karnataka BJP Election In-Charge for the 2024 Lok Sabha.
 Since July 2024 he is BJP Rajasthan incharge as well.